younesshakky/drawx/HTML5_canvas--guide.md

-# This is a very cool guide to html5 canvas
+# This is a very cool guide to HTML5 canvas

+> note: that's just a personal, documenting my  journey using&learning HTML5 canvas in this project

 ok let's see what's MDN says :